 The project is a master-planned community on 17 acres of land in the Township of Langley, conveniently located across from the Langley Events Centre.
 It is the first property in the Township's Official Community Plan that supports high-density development.
 The development is expected to be completed in phases and to consist of approximately 721,000 square feet of gross floor area for residential use with 835 residential units and 26,000 square feet of gross floor area for commercial use.
-The rezoning application for the 17 acres of land and the development permit application for the first 20-storey lifestyle retirement community with 70 seniors' residential condominium units, 84 seniors' rental units and 42 seniors' licenced care units were submitted to the Township of Langley and third reading was given by council on February 5, 2018.
-It is anticipated that final reading will be given in fourth in 2020.
-A non-binding letter of intent has been executed to form a joint venture with a national residential developer to develop and build approximately 200 residential apartment units on the site.
+The rezoning application for the 17 acres of land and the development permit application for the first 20-storey lifestyle retirement community with 70 seniors' residential condominium units, 84 seniors' rental units and 42 seniors' licenced care units were submitted to the Township of Langley and third reading was given by council on February 5, 2018, currently working towards achieving the final reading.
+In addition to the lifestyle retirement community, a non-binding letter of intent has been executed to form a joint venture with a national residential developer to develop and build approximately 200 residential apartment units on the site.